weyoss/redis-smq/packages/redis-smq/docs/scheduling-messages.md

 - **[QueueScheduledMessages Class](api/classes/QueueScheduledMessages.md)**: Provides methods for handling scheduled messages in the queue.
 - **[Message Class](api/classes/Message.md)**: Offers additional functionalities for manipulating individual messages.

-## Additional Management Options

-Scheduled messages can also be managed through the [HTTP API Interface](https://github.com/weyoss/redis-smq-monitor) or via a user-friendly [Web UI](https://github.com/weyoss/redis-smq-monitor-client) in your browser, allowing for easy oversight and control of your scheduled tasks.